 - 1. Students demonstrate that they understand the essential features of the market before and after the disruption. - 2.
-They explain which economic models help understand the market before and after the disruption or why existing models do not fit well.
+They look for economic models that help to understand the market before and after the disruption or explain why existing models do not fit well.
 An overview of such models can be found in IO textbooks like Belleflamme & Peitz (2015) or Tirole (1998). - 3.
-Students discuss how the disruption affects business strategies, incentives, and market outcomes. - 4.
-Students might also discuss market interventions that can improve the market outcome from a societal perspective.
+Students discuss how the disruption affects business strategies, incentives, and market outcomes.